andypaul65/MVP/docs/MVPUIDesignSpecification.md

 - Embed an error boundary around the tabbed interface for graceful error handling, logging to the debug tab.
 - Use TypeScript strict mode and source maps for error tracing.

+## UX Guidelines
+Enhance the tabbed interface with a non-complex cyberpunk theme to improve visual appeal and user experience.
+Key elements include:
+- Dark gray (#1E1E1E) as the primary background for a moody atmosphere.
+- Black (#000000) for structural components like borders and panels.
+- Green (#00FF00) accents for text, highlights, and interactive elements to evoke a neon cyberpunk style.
+  Implement via a global stylesheet (e.g., 'cyberpunk.css') imported into core components, ensuring modularity.
+Verify theme application through browser inspection and unit tests, maintaining extensibility for future overrides.

 ### MVP Tab Implementations
 - **Debug Tab** (namespace: "debug"):
   - Displays runtime information such as current state from hooks, API response logs, and system metrics (e.g., via `useSystemState`).